Buenos Aires in 3 days

 Is 3 days enough for Buenos Aires?

-Do I need to book tango shows?
+Do I need to book tango shows in advance?

 Is Buenos Aires walkable?